stelgenhof/AiLight/README.md

 4. Make a copy of the `platformio.example.ini` file name `platformio.ini`.
 This PlatformIO configuration doesn't require any changes, however it is recommended to change the OTA port number and OTA password when using your Ai-Thinker RGBW Light in production.
 (In that case don't forget to update the respective variables in your `config.h` file too).

 5. In a terminal session (or in PlatformIO), run the command `npm install` (or `yarn install`).
-This is a required step that will install necessary NodeJS modules for building the UI interface.
+This is a required step that will install necessary NodeJS packages for building the UI interface.
+Make sure you do this in the directory where you cloned AiLight (e.g 'AiLight'), otherwise the NodeJS packages will not get installed.

 6. Click on the "PlatformIO: Build" icon (or issue a "platformio run" command from the PlatformIO terminal).